 Why Is Conversion Rate Important?

-Conversion rate is a great measure of the efficiency of your online store.
+Conversion rate is a great measure of the efficiency of your online store or website.

 It shows a direct correlation between your marketing and sales objectives.
-You may be getting visitors to your story, but is all of that advertising really paying off?
+You may be getting visitors to your website, but is all of that advertising really paying off?

-If you know that every 100 visitors will lead to about 2 or 3 customers, you’ll be able to set realistic goals and track the effectiveness of different campaigns.
+If you know that every 100 visitors will lead to about 2 or 3 customers, you’ll be able to set realistic goals and track the effectiveness of all your advertising strategies.

 Why Isn’t My Website Conversion Optimization Working?